mlabs-haskell/purescript-cardano-key-wallet/README.md

 # purescript-cardano-key-wallet

-PureScript module the provides a common interface for wallet operations.
+PureScript modules the provides a common interface for wallet operations.
-The main module is `Cardano.Key.Wallet`.

 This package is used and tested in [cardano-transaction-lib](https://github.com/Plutonomicon/cardano-transaction-lib).